 The central importance of the client/clinician relationship should demand the utmost attention to matching a client with the most appropriate psychotherapist, rather than adopting a “next cab off the rank” approach.

-In another innovation, Psychology Melbourne pioneered the use of a “matching session”, in which a client is interviewed by one of our specially trained psychologists, to evaluate key issues and characteristics and match them to our team members.
+In another innovation, Psychology Melbourne pioneered the use of a “matching session”, in which a client is interviewed by one of the specially trained psychologists, to evaluate key issues and characteristics and match them to the team members.

 The most perfunctory search for counselling or psychotherapy in Melbourne throws up a smorgasbord of practices, some with dubious qualifications and so-called “independent” Google reviews that are fictitious and self-serving.
 But how do you get helpful advice on a topic that you’re probably not going to post on your Facebook timeline?